 - Programs to empower women and girls;

-- Initiatives in support of the above program objectives that make creative use of any of the Mission’s three American spaces—American Space Sousse, American Space Tunis and/or the American Center at the U.S. Embassy in Tunis.
+- Initiatives in support of the above program objectives that make creative use of any of the Mission’s two American spaces—American Space Sousse, and/or American Space Tunis.

 Activities that are not typically funded include, but are not limited to:

 - Fees and travel costs to attend conferences in the United States,

 - Paying to complete activities begun with other funds,

 - Projects that are inherently political in nature or that contain the appearance of partisanship/support to individual or single party electoral campaigns,

 - Social welfare projects,

 - Projects that support specific religious activities,

 - Trade activities; fundraising campaigns; commercial projects; scientific research; construction projects; projects whose primary aim is the institutional development of the organization itself.

 The Public Affairs Office will also support inviting U.S. citizen experts to Tunisia in support of the above Program objectives.
 The travel costs may include economy class airfare of a U.S. flag carrier, stipend for meals, daily honorarium, lodging, and local transportation.
 The request should include a proposed daily schedule for the expert (minimum of two program days excluding travel time).
 If participation in a conference is expected, please provide its description (organizer, topics, goals and objectives, audience, other sponsors and other expected speakers and participants).